kasiawojciechowska/Marynata-Typeface/ReadMe.txt

 Theoretical supervisor: mgr Adam Trwoga,
 Technical supervisor: mgr inż.
 Marcin Wichrowski.

-If there is a problem, question, or anything about my fonts, please sent an email to wojciechowska.kas@gmail.com
+If there is a problem, question, or anything about my font, please sent an email to wojciechowska.kas@gmail.com

 Thanks,
 Kasia